The DRESS Equation¶

 Variants¶

 For directed graphs, four adjacency constructions are supported.
-Each variant determines both the neighbourhood and the combined edge weight:
+Each variant determines both the neighborhood and the combined edge weight:

 |---|---|---|